ClassMATE User Guide

 If you add parameters for commands that do not take in parameters (such as

-is entered, it will throw an invalid command format error, telling you to enter a positive integerINDEX
+viewstu -5is entered, it will throw an invalid command format error, telling you to enter a positive integerINDEXonly!

 Features